cylenia/Fibonacci/readme.md

 # fibonacci
-Calculate the nth number in the Fibonacci sequence
+calculate the nth number in the fibonacci sequence